lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-12-05-History_of_Proof_Assistants.md

 using Edinburgh LCF.
 The proof consists of one single induction followed by a little simplification and other reasoning.
-The report includes a succinct description of Edinburgh LCF and is a nice snapshot of the state of the art in 1982 when Cambridge in 1982 to join a project run by Robin Milner and Mike Gordon.
+The report includes a succinct description of Edinburgh LCF.
+It is a nice snapshot of the state of the art in 1982, when I arrived in Cambridge to join a project run by Robin Milner and Mike Gordon.
 Full of youthful enthusiasm, I told Mike that it would be great if one day we could formalise the Prime Number Theorem.
 I hardly knew what the theorem was about or how to prove it,